SaiHarishBoddu/SaiHarishBoddu.github.io/README.md

 ## Wine Analysis : Statistics and Business Analytics using R
 ## CT Upass : Database management and process modelling using SQL, Tableau and Visio
 ## Edulink : Project Risk management and Agile methodologies using Jira
-## Linear regression modelling for a real estate sales dataset
+## Linear and logistic regression modelling for a real estate sales dataset
 ## Project leadership and development program (PLDP) case study